rasikasalvi4801/Sales-Data-Analysis/README.md

 2. What are the top 5 products by profit?
 3. What are the top 5 products by loss?
 4. Markets by sales
-5. Segemnts by sales
+5. Segments by sales
-6. Regin wise sales
+6. Region-wise sales
 7. Top 5 customers contributing to maximum sales.

 ## Insights: